rupeshbug/research-copilot/README.md

 ### Notes

 To reduce token and API usage, the agent processes limited paper content (titles, abstracts, metadata) while still providing useful rankings and gap analysis.
-This design can easily be extended for deeper analysis using full papers.
+This design can easily be extended for deeper and more accurate analysis using full papers.